Russian Orthodox Army

-The Russian Orthodox Army, ROA (Русская православная армия, Russkaya pravoslavnaya armiya) was a Russian separatist paramilitary group in Ukraine that has been fighting Ukrainian forces in the Donbas War.
+The Russian Orthodox Army, ROA (Русская православная армия, Russkaya pravoslavnaya armiya) was a Russian separatist paramilitary group in Ukraine that has been fighting Ukrainian forces in the Donbas war.
 It was founded in 2014.
 The ROA was later absorbed into the Oplot Fifth Separate Infantry Brigade.

 Background

 The Russian Orthodox Army was one of the number of pro-Russian separatist militia units in the Donbas region described as "pro-Tsarist", "extremist" Eastern Orthodox Christian.

-Since the onset of insurgency in Ukraine in the early 2014, many central figures in Donetsk have been referred to be directly or indirectly related to Russian National Unity (RNU), most notably Pavel Gubarev, a prominent spokesman with multiple titles (leader of the Donbas militia, governor of the Donetsk People’s Republic, its foreign affairs minister, and the founder of the New Russia Party), who besides stating ROA was organised by RNU under his control also declared himself leader of the RNE section in Donetsk.
+Starting with the onset of insurgency in Ukraine in early 2014, many central figures in Donetsk were referred to be directly or indirectly related to the neo-Nazi paramilitary Russian National Unity (RNU), led by Alexander Barkashov.
+Most notable are the leader Dmitri Boitsov who is said to have been taken orders directly from Barkashov, which Barkashov later confirmed during an interview, and Pavel Gubarev, a prominent spokesman with held multiple titles (leader of the Donbas militia, governor of the Donetsk People’s Republic, its foreign affairs minister, and the founder of the New Russia Party), who besides stating ROA was organised by RNU under his control also declared himself leader of the RNU section in Donetsk.
 Exactly when the RNE affiliates were created in Ukraine has not been possible to establish.
 Historian Marlène Laruelle states that while there are suspicions of former RNU-leader Barkashov being close to commander Verin, no reliable sources in Ukraine can verify that, and ROA's own Facebook page displayed no direct connection with RNE.

-The ROA reportedly had 4,000 members according to Russian journalists, while eyewitnesses estimated their membership to be at 500.
+ROA reportedly had 100 members at the time of its founding, including locals and Russian volunteers.
+As fighting between separatists and the Ukrainian government worsened in Donbas, their membership rose to 350.
+Later on, the ROA reportedly had 4,000 members according to Russian journalists, while eyewitnesses estimated their membership to be at 500.